cyberdefencekit/documentation/docs/index.md

 ## Support and Resources
 - Online Resources: Access free online training materials, tutorials, and documentation.
 - Assistance: Reach out to the cybersecurity team via internal support channels for help.

-## Contributing
-We welcome contributions from team members:
-- Feedback: Share your experiences and suggestions to improve the toolkit.

 ## Important Notes
 - Security First: Always follow security best practices when installing and configuring tools.